singhgauravv/image-recognition-tensorflowjs/README.md

    **Key Characteristics of WeakMap**

-9. Garbage Collection: If an object used as a key in a WeakMap has no other references, it can be garbage collected.
+(a) Garbage Collection: If an object used as a key in a WeakMap has no other references, it can be garbage collected.

-10. Keys Must Be Objects: Unlike regular maps, keys in a WeakMap must be objects, not primitive values.
+(b) Keys Must Be Objects: Unlike regular maps, keys in a WeakMap must be objects, not primitive values.

-11. Non-Enumerable: WeakMaps do not expose their keys and do not provide a way to iterate over their entries.
+(c) Non-Enumerable: WeakMaps do not expose their keys and do not provide a way to iterate over their entries.

-12. No Clear Method: WeakMaps do not have a clear method to remove all entries.
+(d) No Clear Method: WeakMaps do not have a clear method to remove all entries.

+9. **[Cross Entropy:](./images/ce.PNG)** Cross entropy is a loss function used in classification problems, particularly for measuring the performance of a model whose output is a probability value between 0 and 1.
+It is commonly used in binary classification (as binary cross entropy) and multi-class classification (as categorical cross entropy).